openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-sm4-sym-encrypt-decrypt-gcm-by-segment.md

   let gcmParams = genGcmParamsSpec();
   // Encrypt the message by segment. async function encryptMessageUpdateBySegment(symKey: cryptoFramework.SymKey, plainText: cryptoFramework.DataBlob) {
-    let cipher = cryptoFramework.createCipher('AES128|GCM|PKCS7');
+    let cipher = cryptoFramework.createCipher('SM4_128|GCM|PKCS7');
     await cipher.init(cryptoFramework.CryptoMode.ENCRYPT_MODE, symKey, gcmParams);
-    let updateLength = 20; // Set the data length to be passed in each time to 20 bytes.
+    let updateLength = 20; // Set the length of the data to be passed in each time to 20 bytes.
 You can set this parameter as required. let cipherText = new Uint8Array();
     for (let i = 0; i < plainText.data.length; i += updateLength) {
       let updateMessage = plainText.data.subarray(i, i + updateLength);